signalfx/splunk-otel-java/profiler/README.md

 ### What if I'm on an unsupported JVM?

-If your JVM does not support JFR, this is detected by the profiler at startup.
-It will log "Java Flight Recorder (JFR) is not available in this JVM.
-Profiling is disabled." at `WARN`, and you can grep for this in the logs.
+If your JVM does not support JFR, the profiler logs a warning at startup with the message `Java Flight Recorder (JFR) is not available in this JVM.
+Profiling is disabled`.
+If you want to use the profiler and see this in your logs, you must upgrade your JVM version to 8u262 or later.

 ### Why is the OTLP/logs exporter complaining?